MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 ms.author: chcomley
 author: chcomley
 monikerRange: '<= azure-devops'
-ms.date: 06/14/2021
+ms.date: 04/25/2022
 ---

 # Allowed IP addresses and domain URLs

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 If your organization's secured with a firewall or proxy server, you must add certain internet protocol (IP) addresses and domain uniform resource locators (URLs) to the **allowlist**.
-Adding these to the allowlist helps to ensure that you have the best experience with Azure DevOps.
+Adding these IPs and URLs to the allowlist helps to ensure that you have the best experience with Azure DevOps.
 You know that you need to update your allowlist if you can't access Azure DevOps on your network.
 See the following sections in this article:

 - [Domain URLs to allow](#domain-urls-to-allow)
 - [IP addresses and range restrictions](#ip-addresses-and-range-restrictions)